 - Remove the filter and tilt it toward the light.
 If you can’t view light through it, get a new one.

 - Insert the new filter with the arrow motioning toward the furnace to avoid damage.

-Flat filters should be replaced every month, while pleated filters should work around three months.
-You can also use a washable filter that will last about 10 years.
+Flat filters should be replaced every month, while pleated filters should last about three months.
 If you have children or pets, you may have to change your filter more often.